prepair/sf-label-manager/README.md

 Env vars (dotenv file supported):

 * `TIMEOUT`: timeout for request, in millisec, default is 300000 (5 minutes!)
-* `API`: sf cms dev url with api part (something like https://cms.env.webdev.local/api)
+* `API`: sf cms dev url (or urls, separated with comma) with api part (something like https://cms.env.webdev.local/api)
 * ----
 * `PACKAGE`: for the get everything and daily backup scripts: cms package (Prepair, Foobar, Bazqux etc.)
 * `RESOURCES`: for the get everything and daily backup scripts: comma separated list of lang resources